addyhalos/datascience-and-automations-portfolio/README.md

-# Addy Halos | Analytics Engineering Portfolio
+# Addy Halos | Analytics Engineering and Automations Portfolio

 Analytics engineer with experience building end-to-end data workflows, from ETL pipelines to dashboards used for business reporting and decision-making.
 My work focuses on data infrastructure design, data workflow automation, BI dashboards, and turning raw data into usable business outputs.